DanielMerchan/sega-saturn-sgl-tutorial/Projects/S_4_3_3/README.md

 - The **Projection concepts** are very important to understand how graphics are projected into the **projection surface**.
 At the end, the projection surface is the *TV / Monitor screen* and the image is mapped onto the screen coordinate system.
 - The **Viewing volume** is the space projected onto the **projection surface**.
 In *Sega Saturn* this is controlled by the **perspective angle** and the **display level** (also known as Front boundary surface which will be explained in 3D clipping concepts during the same chapter) which can be setup using `slPerspective` and `slZdspLevel` functions respectrively.

-This example shows already the concepts of the **Modeling transformation** by placing the polygon in the middle of the screen and then ....
+This example shows already the concepts of the **Modeling transformation** by placing the polygon in the middle of the screen and then translating it along the **X-Axis** between a value specified in a macro

 The `main.c` game illustrates the shift / translate of a polygon along the **X-Axis**: